 A || The Hancock Metropolitan Housing Authority guarantees owners a portion of the rent through the participant's rental assistance.
-The intent of the program is to lessen the burden on the family's budget for housing costs, helping them afford their rental payment.
-This results in more consistent, timely and full payments to owners.
-Additionally, periodic inspections of the unit help to alert owners of required and/or recommended repairs.
+The program's intent is to lessen the family's housing budget burden, helping them afford their rental payment.
+This results in more consistent, timely, and complete payments to owners.
+Additionally, periodic unit inspections help alert owners of required or recommended repairs.